Synthetic Organic Chemistry

 Area: Chemical methodologies, natural product synthesis, and chemical genomics

-The Schaus Group new chemical methodologies, synthesizes natural products and small molecules with interesting biological activities, and uses chemical genomics techniques to study the effects of compounds on cellular processes.
+The Schaus Group focuses on new chemical methodologies, synthesizes natural products and small molecules with interesting biological activities, and uses chemical genomics techniques to study the effects of compounds on cellular processes.
 They use chemical synthesis, functional genomics, and bioinformatics to gain understanding of the effects of antiproliferative compounds on cellular processes.
 Exploiting the synergy among their research projects, they develop new asymmetric methodologies, which they apply to interesting natural products.
 They use and develop techniques in genomics and biology to understand how these compounds affect cellular processes.
 Their work in chemical methodology focuses on the development of direct asymmetric carbon-carbon bond-forming reactions.
 They have been studying the Morita-Baylis-Hillman (MBH) reaction, a long-standing challenge in asymmetric catalysis, concentrating on the phosphine-promoted reaction.
 They have successfully identified a highly enantioselective Brønsted-acid-catalyzed MBH reaction.
 The reaction not only addresses a gap in asymmetric synthetic methodology but also identified a unique example of chiral Brønsted acid catalysis.

 Area: Organic synthesis and natural products